-Beyond security it is important to ensure that you protect yourself against unplanned disaster.
-Servers crash, data becomes corrupt and people make mistakes (even when the warning says ‘Are you sure you want to delete this?’).
+Beyond security, it is important to ensure that you protect yourself against unplanned disasters.
+Servers crash, data becomes corrupt and people make mistakes.

 Having a backup plan is essential.
-You should ensure that you have multiple backups (daily, weekly and monthly) and they a stored on different systems.
-Also be sure to check your backups on a regular basis.
-Nothing is worse then finding out that your backup system is not working after a disaster.
+You should ensure that you have multiple backups (daily, weekly and monthly) and that they a stored on different systems.
+Also, be sure to check your backups on a regular basis.
+Nothing is worse than finding out that your backup system is not working after a disaster.